Post: How to Personalize the Candidate Journey with Recruitment Automation: A Step-by-Step Guide

 Before configuring automation, document every point where a candidate currently receives — or should receive — a communication from your team.
 Use a simple spreadsheet: stage, trigger event, current action, current response time, desired action, desired response time.

 This map is your specification.
-Without it, you will build workflows that solve visible problems while leaving invisible gaps intact.
-In our experience, most candidate drop-off happens not at rejection points but at silence points — where candidates simply stop receiving any signal and assume the process has stalled.
+Without it, you build workflows that solve visible problems while leaving invisible gaps intact.
+Most candidate drop-off happens not at rejection points but at silence points — where candidates stop receiving any signal and assume the process has stalled.

 Step 2 — Define Your Candidate Segments